Our2020View/Our2020View.github.io/nowintermods.md

 3 – If possible, we try to clear the snow from the roof, especially in the vicinity of the fan vents; bathroom and kitchen.
 It is handy to be able to use the fan in the kitchen to remove humidity from cooking.

 4 – If we are dry camping, we run the generator semi-frequently.
 It seems to like starting better if not super cold, but in reality, because we run it when operating the microwave – it tends to keep at a decent temperature anyway.
 We’ve found that we can stay away from really long battery charging cycles if we fire it up to do the cooking, instead of using the inverter to power the microwave.
 If we are out and about during the day driving, the alternator does a pretty good job of keeping the batteries topped off if not being drained by the microwave.

+5 - We leave the slide on our 24J IN for winter operations.
+On our J model, the coach is fully useable with the slide in, and it greatly reduces the amount of volume that we need to heat.
+Interior temperatures stay quite toasty with the slide in.

 Note - If you don’t have Lithium batteries, you are A Ok right out of the snow bank.
 Your electrical system is good to go in sub-zero temperatures, and you can start using the propane furnace to bring the coach up to livable temperatures.
 But, we have lithium batteries - so we have to bring them up to a temperature above the battery management system’s charging cut-out temperature of around -4 C, or 25 F.  Because we have a [Lithium Battery Heater](https://our2020view.ca/ourmods/batteryheater/) mod, this is pretty easily accomplished.
 (It takes about 8 to 10 hours to get them to a temperature where they will accept a charge, so we definitely have to plan in advance.)
 They do heat themselves while in use, so we monitor them closely to see if we need to keep the heat on.
 But again, if you have lead acid batteries (including AGM), all you have to do is put them back in the coach, or hook them up, or just turn on the battery master, and you are good to start using electicity in the coach.